SuperNabla95/SuperNabla95/README.md

 - 👋 Hi, I’m @SuperNabla95.
 Nice to meet you!
-- 👀 I’m interested in Information Retrieval, Big Data, Graph processing, and data compression techniques.
+- 👀 I’m interested in information retrieval, big data, graph processing, and data compression techniques.
 - 🌱 I’m currently a Ph.D.
 Student under the supervision of prof. Paolo Ferragina, and a member of the <a href="http://acube.di.unipi.it">Acube Laboratory</a>.
 - 📫 You can find my contacts in <a href="http://pages.di.unipi.it/tosoni">my personal page</a>.